Joe Slowik, USN Vet, Adversary Hunter, and Digital Sanitation Engineer with a focus on ICS

 [00:10:54] Rik: Yeah.

 [00:10:55] Joe: ...
-Attack surface because you have this super secret national security mission and nuclear weapons design programs, but then you have this globally, connected research organization that brings in visiting scientists from places you might not expect, like from the People's Republic of China or collaborating-
+Attack surface because you have this super secret national security mission and nuclear weapons design programmes, but then you have this globally, connected research organisation that brings in visiting scientists from places you might not expect, like from the People's Republic of China or collaborating-

 [00:11:11] Rik: Mm-hmm [affirmative].